 Solpod is the world’s first redeployable rooftop solar solution.
 Solpod is a provider of solar to commercial and industrial rooftop sites, using multi-panel ‘pods’ that are efficient to install, remove and relocate.
 Solpod is game-changing for businesses who can now save on electricity costs and reduce their carbon footprint with Solpod’s short-term solar leasing.
 A long-term solar asset purchase is no longer necessary for business to benefit from solar.

-One of Solpod’s first installations was on Highpoint Shopping Centre in 2019.
+One of Solpod’s first installations was in 2019 on Highpoint Shopping Centre in Maribyrnong.
 Highpoint Shopping Centre chose to install Solpod’s solar systems as part of a pilot program that included a $1 million grant from ARENA (The Australian Renewable Agency).
 See the following video that showcases Solpod’s re-deployable solar pods being installed at Highpoint Shopping Centre:

 Solpod has now installed its innovative solar systems on 6 shopping centres.
 Solpod is hopeful that more shopping centres will choose to access rooftop solar through Solpod.
 Solpod better meets the needs of commercial sites and business with its flexible terms.